AnqiAngelineWang/SOEN691/README.md

 | 2016 |   68.12%   |    63.85%   |    -4.27%    |
 | 2017 |   20.52%   |    38.54%   |    18.02%    |
 | 2018 |   71.09%   |    68.03%   |    -3.06%    |
+From table above we know oversample makes the F1 score of models with imbalanced data increased, but for model with good data set it only shown the side effect.

 **Result-Case 3**
 * Runtime comparison between Spark and Sklearn